peacey/split-vpn/README.md

 <details>
   <summary>Click here to see the instructions for OpenConnect (i.e. AnyConnect).</summary>

-  **NOTE:** This requires podman which comes pre-installed on the non-SE UDMs.
-For the UDM SE or UDR, you need to install podman first (instructions not included).
+  **NOTE:** This requires podman which comes pre-installed on UnifiOS 1.x.
+For UnifiOS 2.x and up, you need to install podman first (instructions not included).

 1. Create a directory for your OpenConnect configuration files under `/etc/split-vpn/openconnect`, copy the sample vpn.conf from `/etc/split-vpn/vpn/vpn.conf.sample`, and copy any certificates needed or other client files for your configuration.
 As an example below, we are going to connect a server that only uses a username/password, so no certificate is needed, but we have to create a password.txt file and put the password inside it.